 Soil, Planting, and Care

 Oregano prefers a sunny spot; however, in zone 7 and farther south, it benefits from a little afternoon shade.
 Set plants in well-drained soil with a pH between 6.5 and 7.0.
-Most herbs don’t like much fertilizer; feed occasionally with Bonnie Herb & Vegetable Plant Food throughout the growing season and always in early spring as the new season begins.
+Most herbs don’t like much fertilizer; feed occasionally with Bonnie Herb, Vegetable & Flower Plant Food throughout the growing season and always in early spring as the new season begins.
 Oregano spreads easily; in late spring, cut it back to one-third of its size in order to make the plant bushier.
 In milder climates (zone 8 and southward), oregano is evergreen.
 In zone 7 and northward, protect plants with mulch through the winter, or cover them with a cold frame.
 Small plants in containers can be moved indoors for the winter.
 Cut out dead stems in the spring before the plants begin new growth.

 Root rot, spider mites, and aphids can all attack oregano.
 Be sure oregano is well drained to prevent disease, and pick off any browning or spotted foliage.
 In the garden it is easy to mistake an oregano plant for look-alike sweet marjoram, although the two are easily distinguished by their flavors and scents.

 Harvest plants often for continued new growth.
 Begin by snipping sprigs of oregano as soon as the plant is several inches tall.
 The flavor of oregano is most intense in mid-summer, just before it blooms, making this the best time to harvest leaves for drying.
 This herb is stronger dried than fresh.
 For a big harvest, cut the stems just above the plant’s lowest set of leaves; this encourages new growth for the next cutting in late summer.
 Oregano leaves may be dried, frozen, or refrigerated.